Sundorius/Short-Anonymous-Networks/README.md

-This is a project from the University of Crete Department of Computer Science, that was completed by me from start to finish.
+This is a project of class CS-335 from the University of Crete Department of Computer Science, that was completed by me from start to finish.

 Implementation of a prototype of an innovative service which